maverick9000/maverick9000.github.io/_posts/2020-05-02-what-i-learned-from-ray-dalio.md

 * People try to prove they have the answer even though they don’t
 * Close minded people aren’t interested in why you disagree they just want you to agree with them no matter what - anger
 * Get 4 opinions on serious medical procedures
-* Ignoring your ability to predict how others will act because of equality is stupid
 * The conscious and subconscious mind are always in a battle in humans.
 Animals are nothing but subconscious.
 * Anything done frequently enough will become a habit
 * Habit is inertia